NassimRahimi/agent-governance/README.md

 ## Public-use note

-This is an original implementation created for portfolio and learning purposes.
+This is an original implementation created for portfolio.